 On 1st October 2017, the court procedures changed and creditors now have to send you a Letter Before Claim before they start going to court.
 This is good news as it gives you a chance to ask for more information and take debt advice before court.
 There is a lot of legal protection for consumers with old debts, so find out if you may have good reasons to challenge the debt.
 For example:

 - if the debt is very old and you haven’t made payments to it or acknowledged it for over six years, the creditor may not be able to take legal action.
-This is a complicated area, if you think it might apply to your debt, read Statute Barred Debt – that article has a template letter you could use.
+This is a complicated area, if you think it might apply to your debt, read Statute Barred Debt and talk to National Debtline.

 - if the creditor can’t produce a copy of the Consumer Credit Act Agreement for a loan or a credit card/catalogue, then they can’t win a case in court.